toranb/elixir-workshop/README.md

 ![unfliip](https://user-images.githubusercontent.com/147411/67634902-4ac5ce80-f88f-11e9-8bbe-451093d55e4d.gif)

 This function is executed after a 2nd card has flipped but failed to match.
-Simply enumberate the cards and mark the `flipped` attribute to false for any non paired card.
+Simply enumerate the cards and mark the `flipped` attribute to false for any non paired card.
 You will also need to revert `animating` to false so the flip function works properly.

 ### prepare_restart